vmware-tanzu/tanzu-framework/docs/api-machinery/capability-discovery.md

 ## Capability CRD

-Every TKG cluster starting from v1.4.0 includes a `Capability` CRD and an associated controller.
+Every cluster created by TCE and TKG includes a `Capability` CRD and an associated controller.
 Like the Go package described above, a `Capability` CR can be used to craft queries to inspect a cluster's state and store the results the CR's `status` field. `Capability` CRD's specification allows for different types of queries to inspect a cluster.